 You can update the price at any time so, if you’re not receiving as many enquiries as you’d like, consider updating it.

 You do not have to list anything that you don’t want to, but it’s important to consider what questions your buyers may have when viewing your advert.
+The description should provide an overview of your operation without being overly long and complex.
+Of course, you want this to remain positive and show your business in its best light, but this shouldn’t be at the expense of accuracy as any white lies will most likely come back to haunt you down the line.
 Consider detailing the below in your description:

 - How old is the business?